arboleya/coffee-toaster/README.md

 # Features

 * Inheritance support across multiples files for the lazy
- * You can require any file whenever your want to.
+ * You can require any file whenever your want to
 * Vendors management
-* Multiple modules support in the same environment
-* Micro build routines across all modules and vendors
 * Packaging System & Namespaces
- * Automagic packaging system that uses folders as namespaces,
+ * Automagic packaging system that uses folders as namespaces
+* Micro build routines to help you customize and release your peace of code
 * Exports aliases
  * Lets you set a top package to list all your modules
 * Broken and circular-loop dependencies validation